feld-m/clickstream-datasource/README.md

 Having the Manifest allows us to extract the files that should be delivered and do some checks (does the number of delivered files match the expected one, ensure contents integrity, ...).

+Additionally, the Data-Files do not contain the header.
+This information is contained in a file `column_headers.tsv` within the lookup .tar.gz.

-Integrating this into an ETL workflow can slow down the development speed, especially when it's the first time working with Data Feeds.
+Integrating the checks, extraction etc. into an ETL workflow can slow down the development speed, especially when it's the first time working with Data Feeds.

 The goal of this project is to speed up the initial process by providing a thin wrapper around Sparks reading CSV